viboes/std-make/README.md

 # License

 Most of the source code in this project are mine, and those are under the Boost Software License.
+I have borrowed the `hana::type` class.

 # Supported Compilers